Camping Coffee: Best Camping Coffee Makers, Methods & More

 Matthew Berk • April 01, 2021

 It's surprisingly easy to make coffee while camping.
-Once you've decided on a brew method, you can pack your coffee in individual serving baggies.
+Once you've decided on a brew method, you can pack your coffee in individual serving bags.
 While some folks bring mini-grinders with them, others bite the bullet and pre-grind.
 Either way, a great cup of coffee goes a really long way towards heightening the delights of being outdoors.
 Read on to learn how to make coffee while camping.

 The AeroPress is one of the best coffee makers for camping.
 The lightweight design is perfect for throwing in your backpack for a hike, stroll on the beach, or even a breakfast picnic at the park.
 The AeroPress provides a fresh, clean cup of coffee without the over-extracted flavor of other brewing methods.
 Think of it as a more durable and portable French Press that cleans up quickly and creates an incredibly smooth cup.
 Never used one before?
 Follow our step-by-step guide to using an AeroPress.